WD37DivinoViado/ChatMate/README.md

          I need to continio it, and display in client interface, i need more time to improve.

 crud operation -> is properly working the GET and POST method, the update and delete methods is in process so far

+second commit:

+ChatMate -> the user interface has been improved